ibm-cloud-docs/databases-for-mongodb/getting-started-new.md

 1. Click **Create**.
 The {{site.data.keyword.databases-for}} **Resource list** page opens.

-1. When your instance has been provisioned, click on the instance name to view more information.
+1. When your instance has been provisioned, click the instance name to view more information.

 ## Step 2: Provision through the CLI
 {: #provision_instance_cli}
 {: cli}

-You can provision a {{site.data.keyword.databases-for-mongodb}} instance using the CLI.
-If you don't already have it, you will need to install the [{{site.data.keyword.cloud_notm}} CLI](https://www.ibm.com/cloud/cli){: external}.
+You can provision a {{site.data.keyword.databases-for-mongodb}} instance by using the CLI.
+If you don't already have it, you need to install the [{{site.data.keyword.cloud_notm}} CLI](https://www.ibm.com/cloud/cli){: external}.

 1. Log in to {{site.data.keyword.cloud_notm}} with the following command:
 {: #step2_login_qsg}